John Mousinho: Portsmouth

 Mousinho was appointed head coach of League One club Portsmouth on 20 January 2023, marking his first managerial role.
 He signed a "long-term contract" with the club.
 Portsmouth chief executive Andrew Cullen stated Mousinho's leadership and motivational skills were key factors in his appointment.
 His first game in charge was a 2–0 victory against Exeter City at Fratton Park on 21 January 2023.
 At the time of his appointment, Portsmouth were positioned 15th in League One; the club went on to finish the 2022–23 season in 8th place after concluding the season with an 11-match unbeaten run.

 Portsmouth's unbeaten run extended into the 2023–24 season and, after guiding the team to 13 points from the opening five matches, Mousinho was named EFL League One Manager of the Month for September 2023.
 He received the award for a second time in February 2024, after securing four wins from an unbeaten run of five matches, further consolidating the club's position at the top of the league table.
 Mousinho was named EFL League One Manager of the Season for 2023–24 at the EFL Awards on 14 April 2024.
 Two days later, Portsmouth secured promotion to the EFL Championship after being crowned League One champions.

-A month into the 2024–25 season, on 20 September 2024, Mousinho signed an extension to his long-term contract with Portsmouth, alongside sporting director Richard Hughes.
+A month into the 2024–25 season, on 20 September 2024, Mousinho signed an extension to his long-term contract with Portsmouth, alongside sporting director Rich Hughes.
 The duration of the extension was not disclosed.
 After failing to win any of their first nine league matches upon their return to the Championship, Portsmouth recorded their first league victory of the season with a 2–1 away win against Queens Park Rangers on 19 October 2024.
 Mousinho guided Portsmouth to a strong second half to the season to secure their Championship status, ultimately confirming safety with a 1–0 home win over Watford on 21 April 2025.

-At the start of the 2025–26 season, he was the only manager of the 18 clubs remaining from the 2024–25 EFL Championship to have been in post at the beginning of the previous season.
+At the start of the 2025–26 season, Mousinho was the only manager among the 18 clubs remaining from the previous Championship campaign to have been in post since the start of 2024–25.
+Following four wins in their final six matches, Portsmouth finished 18th, eight points above the relegation zone.
+In May 2026, he attracted interest from Bristol City, although no formal approach was made beyond contact with his agent.